Henk Sneevliet

 Hendricus Josephus Franciscus Marie Sneevliet, known as Henk Sneevliet or by the pseudonym "Maring" (13 May 1883 – 13 April 1942), was a Dutch communist politician who was active in both the Netherlands and the Dutch East Indies.
 As a functionary of the Communist International, Sneevliet guided the formation of both the Communist Party of Indonesia in 1914, and the Chinese Communist Party in 1921.
 In his native country, he was the founder, chairman, and only Representative for the Revolutionary Socialist (Workers') Party (RSP/RSAP).
-He took part in the Communist resistance against the occupation of the Netherlands during World War II by Nazi Germany, for which he was executed by the Germans in April 1942.
+He took part in the communist resistance against the occupation of the Netherlands during World War II by Nazi Germany, for which he was executed by the Germans in April 1942.

 Biography

 Early life

-Hendricus "Henk" Sneevliet was born on 13 May 1883 in Rotterdam, Netherlands, and grew up in Den Bosch.
-He was the son of Anthonie Sneevliet, a cigar maker, and the former Henrica J.W. van Macklenbergh.
+Hendricus "Henk" Sneevliet was born on 13 May 1883 in Rotterdam, Netherlands, and grew up in Den Bosch in a poor Catholic family.
+He was the son of Anthonie Sneevliet, a cigar maker, and the former Henrica J. W. van Macklenbergh.

 After finishing his education in 1900, Sneevliet moved to Zutphen and working for the Dutch railways.
 He became a member of the Social Democratic Workers Party (SDAP) as well as the Dutch Association of Railway and Tramway Employees (NV) in 1902.
 From 1906, Sneevliet was active for the SDAP in Zwolle, where he became the first social democrat city council member in the elections of 1907.

 Sneevliet was very active in the NV and was elected to the union's executive committee in 1906.
 In 1909 he was tapped as vice-chairman of the union and named as editor-in-chief of the union's official journal.
 He became chairman of the union in 1911.

 Sneevliet, as a committed socialist and militant trade unionist, was strongly supportive of an international seamen's strike which was called in 1911 and was disgruntled by the failure of his union and political party to support the campaign.
 As a result, he resigned from both organizations, joining instead the more radical Social Democratic Party of the Netherlands (forerunner of the Dutch Communist Party) and writing for the Marxist magazine De Nieuwe Tijd (The New Time).
 Sneevliet's alienation strengthened him in his decision to leave the Netherlands for the Dutch East Indies.